-- We have instituted a cost reduction plan which has reduced headcount and will continue to reduce costs wherever possible. - We have approximately \$3.8 million in active grant funding still available to support our associated research programs in 2014 and beyond.
-We plan to submit additional grant applications for further support of these programs with various funding agencies.

-- We have continued to use equity instruments to provide a portion of the compensation due to vendors and collaboration partners and expect to continue to do so for the foreseeable future. - We will pursue NOL sales in the State of New Jersey, pursuant to its Technology Business Tax Certificate Transfer Program.
-Based on the receipt of \$521,458 in proceeds from the sale of NJ NOL in 2012, we expect to participate in this program during 2013 and beyond as the program is available; and - We may seek additional capital in the private and/or public equity markets to continue our operations, respond to competitive pressures, develop new products and services, and to support new strategic partnerships.
+- We have up to \$33.2 million in active contract and grant funding still available to support our associated research programs in 2014 and beyond.
+We plan to submit additional grant applications for further support of these programs with various funding agencies. - We have continued to use equity instruments to provide a portion of the compensation due to vendors and collaboration partners and expect to continue to do so for the foreseeable future. - We will pursue NOL sales in the State of New Jersey, pursuant to its Technology Business Tax Certificate Transfer Program.
+Based on the receipt of \$750,356 in proceeds from the sale of NJ NOL in 2013, we expect to participate in this program during 2014 and beyond as the program is available; and - We may seek additional capital in the private and/or public equity markets to continue our operations, respond to competitive pressures, develop new products and services, and to support new strategic partnerships.
 We are currently evaluating additional equity financing opportunities and may execute them when appropriate.
 However, there can be no assurances that we can consummate such a transaction, or consummate a transaction at favorable pricing.